Cream Cheese Filled Pumpkin Bread

 - Make the pumpkin bread batter, then make the cream cheese filling batter.

-- Pour a bit more than a quarter of the batter into each pan, then drop spoonfuls of the filling over the pumpkin batter.
+- Pour slightly more than a quarter of the batter into each pan, then drop spoonfuls of the filling over the pumpkin batter.

 - Spread the filling to cover the pumpkin batter.